elatov/elatov.github.io/_posts/2014-04-21-esxi-macmini-62.md

     iovDisableIR  Bool  Disable Interrrupt Routing in the IOMMU  true        TRUE     FALSE

-That looks good, now let&#8217;s sure Hyper-Threading is enabled, we should see 8 CPUs:
+That looks good, now let's sure Hyper-Threading is enabled, we should see 8 CPUs:

     ~ # esxcli hardware cpu list | grep ^CPU
     CPU:0